User Experience Guidelines

 Use a progress indicator to help users gauge how long a process will take to complete.
 Users don’t always need to know precisely how long a task will take, but it’s important to give them an estimate.
-For example, you can use a progress indicator, optionally combined with informative text such as “About a minute remains” or “Copying 30 of 850 files.”
-For example, the Finder gives users an indication of how long a copy operation will take in a copy progress window.
+For example, the Finder combines a progress indicator with optional explanatory text to show users about how long a copy operation will take.

 To learn about the types of progress indicators you can use, see “Progress Indicators.”